derek-ludlow/Ludlow-DS-Resume/docs/index.md

 A student with growing software engineering skills specializing in software development, C#, computer science, and Python.
 A track record of academic success in major-specific courses, demonstrating rapid learning of new languages & technologies, and a passion for creative problem solving.
 Adept at helping identify innovative solutions and coordinating as a part of multi-faceted teams to achieve results.

 ## Education
 Bachelor of Science (B.S.)
-Computer Science 			                       Expected graduation Dec 2024
+Computer Science 			                       expected graduation Dec 2024
 Brigham Young University Idaho, Rexburg ID

 ## Personal & Academic Projects                                                                      Sep 2022-Present